-Because lead, if you have a corrosion problems, if you have any kind of lead like say old lead in the copper fittings or even from some pipe.
-You should know that’s going on.
-And when you’re testing for lead and copper, you need to do it’s called a first draw sample, like for all the other tests when you’re taking the test, you want to run the water till you know you’re getting water from the ground.
+Because lead, if you have a corrosion problems, if you have any kind of lead like say old lead solder in the copper fittings or even from some pipe, you should know that’s going on.
+And when you’re testing for lead and copper, you need to do what’s called a first draw sample.
+For all the other tests when you’re taking the test, you want to run the water till you know you’re getting water from the ground.
 In other words you want to know your well’s kicked in and you’re getting fresh water coming out the ground.
 It’s not water’s been sitting in your pipes.

 Now that’s different when you want to test for lead and copper because for those, you want to let the water sit overnight say sit on the pipe for 8 or 10 hours so you know you’re getting water from within those pipes.
 That would be the time when you get the most corrosion.
 It’s when there’s first, it’s called the first draw sample.

-You don’t have it sit around for 4-5 hours 6 hours unless it’s been refrigerated.
-And then you also want to follow the instructions for sampling with coliform bacteria you want to make sure you have a sterile bottle, usually get that sterile bottle from the lab and you don’t contaminate the bottle accidentally by touching the side of it and you also want to make sure you don’t contaminate your sample accidentally by running it from a dirty or contaminated faucets.
+You don’t have it sit around for 4-5 hours, unless it’s been refrigerated.
+And then you also want to follow the instructions for sampling with coliform bacteria you want to make sure you have a sterile bottle, usually get that sterile bottle from the lab and you don’t contaminate the bottle accidentally by touching inside of it and you also want to make sure you don’t contaminate your sample accidentally by running it from a dirty or contaminated faucets.

 Sometimes kitchen aerators have stuff in there that cause it to have coliform bacteria in a trace amount that can cause a false positive.
-So the idea’s, you want to make sure you’re getting, you’re running the water for several minutes make sure it’s coming from the ground that’s for bacteria testing and you’re getting your first sample and you’re following instructions correctly.
+So the idea is, you want to make sure you’re getting, you’re running the water for several minutes make sure it’s coming from the ground that’s for bacteria testing and you’re getting your fresh sample and you’re following instructions correctly.